UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Minimum metadata summary for *Bagged DataCrates*

 A *Bagged DataCrate* MUST have a *Root [Dataset]* with:

- *  a [description] property, which describes the whole dataset contained in the data (BagIt payload) directory.
+ *  A [description] property, which describes the whole dataset contained in the data (BagIt payload) directory.

  *  A creation date in ISO data format for the dataset using